 - At 150–399 ppm, the alarm must sound within 50 minutes

 - At 400+ ppm, the alarm must sound within 15 minutes

-The takeaway here is that your CSA listed carbon monoxide detector will warn you of an immediate threat to your life, but not necessarily chronic low level exposure.
-For example, the Alberta OHS limit for CO exposure in the workplace is 25 ppm over an eight hour shift; a commercial detector will not alarm at this level.
-The transient exposure limit is 50 ppm, a level at which your detector could take 30 days to sound an alarm.
+The takeaway here is that your CSA-listed carbon monoxide detector will warn you of an immediate threat to your life, but not necessarily chronic low-level exposure.
+For example, the Alberta OHS limit for CO exposure in the workplace is 25 ppm over an eight-hour shift; a commercial detector will not alarm at this level.
+The transient exposure limit is 50 ppm, at which your detector could take 30 days to sound an alarm.

 Give Us A Call!

 If you’re concerned about possible health effects from chronic low-level exposure between 10 – 70 ppm, you may want to supplement your standard CO detectors with a visit from one of our journeyman gas fitters.
-We have sensitive testing equipment that can detect lower levels of carbon monoxide in your home, and ample experience to ascertain the source.
-A half-hour testing visit costs $99, or $158/hour for longer visits.
+We have sensitive testing equipment that can detect lower levels of carbon monoxide in your home and ample experience to ascertain the source.